MaciAC/VideoCoding_S2/README.md

 ### Requirements
 	ffmpeg, Python3

 ### Executing
 Run Video_editor.py in the same folder as the video you want to edit, you can have several videos in the folder.

-Before every edition it will ask what file you want to edit.
+Before every edition it will show the .mp4 files in the folder, and will ask which file you want to edit.
+Enter the option via the number besides the video.

-In the menu you can choose what of the tasks defined above you want to realize entering the number beside the option.
+In the menu you can choose which of the tasks defined above you want to realize entering the number beside the option.

 * Task 1: Trim a video (10 seconds if you want)